ruth-mapr/drill/_docs/query/get-started/002-lesson2-download.md

 ---
-title: "Lesson 2 Connect to Data Sources"
+title: "Lesson 2 Query Plain Text"
 parent: "Getting Started Tutorial"
 ---
 The lesson shows you how to query a plain text file.
 Drill handles plain text